Pyenb/Lenovo_NAS_reflash_guide/IX2/readme.md

 ## Prepare Hard Drive

+### Note: I did not need to do this.
+In fact, my ix2 didn't boot when I did this, but did with a clean disk.
+If your restore fails, try skipping this step and going to the next one with a clean disk. (diskpart clean)

 The tool on the USB drive expects zImage and initrd (two essential startup-related tools) to be in the first few sectors of the disk.